The University offers all full time undergraduate students the opportunity to apply to study a foreign language for free.

 Whether you are a beginner or wish to brush up and build on your existing knowledge, learning a language can be fun, rewarding and enhance your career prospects.

-If you do not study a language as a Module Outside the Main Discipline (MOMD), you have the opportunity to apply for a free language course with no fee to pay.
+If you do not choose to study a language as a Module Outside the Main Discipline (MOMD), you have the opportunity to apply for a free language course with no fee to pay.

 These free language courses can be used to earn credits towards the Personal Skills Award (PSA).

-Please note: The College of Arts and Law has also extended this opportunity to its postgraduate students.
+The College of Arts and Law also currently offers this opportunity to its campus-based postgraduate students.

 How and when to apply

-Before applying, you should consult the information available at What Level am I? and if necessary take one of our placement tests to see which entry level you need.
-Queries can be resolved by e-mailing the relevant Language Co-ordinator in Languages for All.
+Before applying, you are asked to consult the information available at our What Level am I? webpage and if necessary to take one of our placement tests to see which entry level you need.
+Queries about entry levels can be resolved by e-mailing the relevant Language Co-ordinator in Languages for All.

-Please be aware that by registering for this opportunity, you are expressing your interest in joining a language course.
-Free places are limited and unfortunately we cannot guarantee all students a place.
-The places are funded by your home School/College and for this reason, we ask that you are committed to learning a language and the work involved before taking up the place of a fellow student.
+In registering for this opportunity, you are expressing your interest in joining one of our language courses.
+Free places are limited and we regret we cannot guarantee a place to all applicants.
+These places are funded by your home School/College and, for this reason, we ask that you are committed to learning a language and the work involved for the duration of the course before taking up the place of a fellow student.